-In our communities, we need to educate ourselves and others about the many medical and psychotherapeutic treatments available to reduce and eliminate symptoms that increase risk of suicide.
+- Educate yourself and others about the many treatments available to reduce and eliminate symptoms that increase risk of suicide.
 Read about the signs and symptoms of suicide.